grafana/metrictank/docs/metadata.md

 E.g. you can hit this when indexing >=100k new metrics at once.
 The metricdefs will then just be rescheduled to index again in between 30~60 minutes

+Note:
-Note that Metrictank will query ES at startup and backfill all definitions in ES before it starts consumption.
+* Metrictank will query ES at startup and backfill all definitions in ES before it starts consumption.
+* All metrictanks write to ES.  this is not the most efficient, but not really harmful either.

 ### Internal index